aaronparker/aaronparker.github.io/_posts/2009-04-30-some-more-windows-virtual-pc-screens.md

 <img class="alignnone" title="Create a new virtual machine, step 3" src="http://prmkgw.blu.livefilestore.com/y1peFfQeCnkrjcdWzRahpcoSdA8DvBJX3UajEIXQfC3X0J9iWleMCY1J2y_FfjfCahaLbp-1BY0UgZinlRsyOkr1g/Createavirtualmachine3.png" alt="" width="581" height="456" />

 This revision looks pretty good for some basic virtualisation tasks (in now way is it taking aim at VMware Workstations and others).
-Now where&#8217;s the 64-bit guest support?
+Now where's the 64-bit guest support?

-If you&#8217;re having issues seeing the screenshots, you might have more luck by going directly to my SkyDrive folder:
+If you're having issues seeing the screenshots, you might have more luck by going directly to my SkyDrive folder: